Ultimate Guide to Ship Financing

-We provide ship financing for the building, refurbishing, refinancing and purchase of commercial cargo and cruise ships, as well as other marine assets.
+We provide ship financing for the building, new construction, refurbishing, refinancing, purchase (acquisition), and leasing of commercial cargo and cruise ships, as well as other large, marine assets.
 Ship financing and marine finance cover a wide variety of ships and support structures.
 Assets America can arrange marine loans starting at $10 million with no upper limit.